 - a.
 Copying may not be used to create, or replace or substitute for, anthologies, compilations or collective works. - b.
-There shall be no copying of or from works intended to be "consumable" in the course of study or of teaching, such as workbooks, exercises, standardized tests and answer sheets, and like material. - c.
-Copying may not be used for the purpose of performance, except as permitted for emergency copying under Section D 1. - d.
+There shall be no copying of or from works intended to

+- c.
+Copying may not be used for the Purpose of performance, except as permitted for emergency copying under Section D 1. - d.
 Copying may not be used as a substitute for the purchase of music, except as permitted under Sections D 1 and D 2, above. - e.
 Copying is not permitted without inclusion of the copyright notice which appears on the printed copy of the music.